 Possibly Ineffective for

-- Smoking cessation.
-Most research suggests that taking lobeline, a chemical found in lobelia, does not help people quit smoking cigarettes or chewing tobacco.
+- Quitting smoking.
+Most research suggests that taking lobeline, a chemical found in lobelia, does not help people to quit smoking cigarettes or chewing tobacco.

 Insufficient Evidence for

 When applied to the skin: There isn't enough reliable information to know if lobelia is safe or what the side effects might be.

 When applied to the skin: There isn't enough reliable information to know if lobelia is safe or what the side effects might be.
 It's LIKELY UNSAFE for anyone to take lobelia by mouth.
 But lobelia is especially dangerous for people with the following conditions:

 Pregnancy and breast-feeding: Taking lobelia is LIKELY UNSAFE.
 It can cause serious vomiting.
 Don't take lobelia if you are pregnant or breast-feeding.

 Stomach or intestinal problems including ulcers, Crohn disease, inflammatory bowel disease, infections, and others: Lobelia can irritate the GI tract, which might make these conditions worse.

 Heart disease: Lobelia can affect the heart, especially when taken in large doses.
 Do not take lobelia if you have heart disease.